RizwanSh123/Weather-Prediction/README.md

 DATA VISUALISATION:-
 For data visualisation we use MATPLOTLIB & SEABORN libraries.

-MATPLOTLIB:-
+1.MATPLOTLIB:-

-Matplotlib is an amazing visualization library in Python for 2D plots of arrays.
+•Matplotlib is an amazing visualization library in Python for 2D plots of arrays.
-Matplotlib consists of several plots like line, bar, scatter, histogram etc.
+•Matplotlib consists of several plots like line, bar, scatter, histogram etc.

-SEABORN:-
+2.SEABORN:-
 Seaborn is an amazing visualization library for statistical graphics plotting in Python.
-It provides beautiful
+It provides beautiful default styles and color palettes to make statistical plots more attractive.

+5.Finding values of outliers(IQR method)

+Checking for the presence of outliers in numeric cols Outlier is an observation that appears far away and diverges from an overall pattern in a sample.

+Outliers in input data can skew and mislead the training process of machine learning algorithms resulting in longer training times, less accurate models and ultimately poorer results.

+6.Dealing this problem with Seven machine learning models.(Classification)

+   a.LogisticRegression

+   b.KNeighbors

+   c.SVC(Support Vector Classification)

+   d.Gaussian Naive Bayes (GaussianNB)

+   e.RandomForest

+   f.SGD(stochastic gradient descent)

+   g.Gradient Boosting

+7.We have predicted the Weather using Seven different ML model algorithms.

+The percentage of:-

+•LogisticRegression= 78.42%

+•KNeighbors= 73.22%

+•SVC(Support Vector Classification)= 78.14%

+•Gaussian Naive Bayes (GaussianNB)= 83.16%

+•RandomForest= 78.42%

+•SGD(stochastic gradient descent)= 68.85%

+•Gradient Boosting= 82.24%

+Conclusion:-
+- Out of seven machine learning algorithms we applied,
+- We conclude that Gaussian NB classifier performs the best on this dataset with 83.61% Accuracy